Flederossi/eme/README.md

 int main(void){
 	int err;

+	// Calculate the result of the expression 5.43 + 5 * 5 + (2 ^ 4 + 1.5)
 	double res = eme_calc("5.43 + 5 * 5 + (2 ^ 4 + 1.5)", &err);

+	// Check if expression is invalid
 	if (err < 0) return 1;

+	// Output the result
 	printf("%f\n", res);

 	return 0;